 A good habit is one that takes little effort but can have an enormous impact on your life.

-Automating your savings, reading, exercising — these are small habits that make all the difference.
-Yet, they’re not hard to do.
+Automating your savings, reading, exercising — these are examples of small habits that make a big difference.

 For example, for around 10 years now, I’ve read a book a week.

 In every area of your life, there are small habits that can make a big difference.

 You don’t need to start every habit.
-But chances are there’s one, two, or maybe even 15 that can make all the difference in your life.
+But chances are there’s one, two or maybe even 15 that can make all the difference in your life.

 Let’s dive in…